-What Can a Handyman Do in La Grande, Oregon?
+What Can a Handyman Do Without a License in La Grande, Oregon?

 In Oregon, most paid "handyman" work on residential property requires an Oregon Construction Contractor Board (CCB) license if you are working for an owner on a home (or doing work that meets Oregon’s definition of “construction”).
 Oregon does have a limited handyman-style exemption for very small jobs, but it is narrow and does not let you do regulated electrical/plumbing/HVAC work without the proper trade credentials.
 In La Grande (Union County), you should expect to need (1) state CCB compliance if you cross the exemption threshold, plus (2) a City of La Grande business registration/license if you operate inside city limits.